-Nymphs are essential for successful fly fishing on the rivers throughout England, in fact rivers world over.
-If there's no hatch and no fish rising then fishing nymphs is often the way to go.
+Nymphs are essential for successful fly fishing on rivers throughout the world.
+If there is no hatch and no fish rising then fishing nymphs is often the way to go.
 Nymphing techniques, of which there are many, should be bread and butter to every fly-fisher.
 Employing the correct nymphing technique is only part of the solution, selecting the 'right' nymph for the situation is key.
 River nymphs need to be small, with the correct silhouette and, very importantly, carry the right amount of weight.
 The weight required might be an un-weighted nymph, a leaded underbody, a metal bead, a tungsten bead, or a combination of lead and tungsten bead.
-River nymphs with these qualities cannot be bought in shops.
-Below are the very nymphs that I use for all my river nymph fishing throughout the year.
+I sell a variety of nymphs that will see you through the whole year, from spring trout fishing, through summer and into autumn and winter for grayling.

-Gold Head Pheasant Tail Nymph is nothing short of outstanding on the Yorkshire Dales rivers.
-It is a versatile nymph; I use it when upstream nymphing, as a point fly when fishing North Country Spiders and for fishing the 'duo' through shallow water.
+The Gold Head Pheasant Tail Nymph is nothing short of outstanding on rivers up and down the country.
+It a versatile nymph: I use it when upstream nymphing, as a point fly when fishing North Country Spiders and for fishing the 'duo' through shallow water.
 Once wet this fly looks so natural and juicy it's hard to imagine any trout refusing it!
 Size 16.

 The Copperhead Nymph is tied with a tungsten bead and lead under-body to get down quickly.
 I like to think that it is a representation of a cased caddis.
 Such a simple nymph but it can be devastating, particularly when Czech nymphing when I use it as a top dropper fly!
 If I had to use just one nymph this would probably be it!
 Size 14.